 The Queen’s encounters with American presidents during her reign

-Following Donald Trump’s visit to Windsor Castle on Friday, the monarch will have met all of them – except one.
+Following Joe Biden’s visit to Windsor Castle later this month, the monarch will have met all except one.

 Lyndon B Johnson, who took over in 1963 following John F Kennedy’s assassination, never crossed paths with the Queen.

 Elizabeth II has played a pivotal role over the decades in the UK’s relationship with the leaders of one of its closest allies.

 In 1951, a young Princess Elizabeth – unknowingly three months away from becoming queen – travelled to Washington and saw President Harry S Truman, who was still in the Oval Office when she acceded to the throne.